 Steph hit a milestone in her career on April 3, 2012 when she released her much-anticipated debut EP The SapphicSoul EP via her Twelfth Sign Entertainment imprint.
 The album features notable acts such as Substantial, Bop Alloy, 4Phor, KIN4LIFE, Javier Starks, Mr. SOS, and Toby (formerly of Inverse).
 In the summer of 2012, Steph will continue her trend of making more guest appearances with the release of Marcus D’s Melancholy Hopeful album.
 She has recently also worked U.R.C. aka Urban Romantic City of South Korea, Avens, and more.
 Steph also added her vocal contribution to the score for 2015’s indie film, Licks (http://licksmovie.com).
 In 2017, she was featured on three tracks on longtime collaborator Substantial’s fourth LP, The Past Is Always Present In The Future (“Made In Maryland”, “Party With A Purpose”, and “Wish U Were Here”).

-In 2018, she made a guest appearance on Substantial’s first instrumental album, The Garden (“Beyond The Stage” featuring Uyama Hiroto), and she will finally release her long-anticipated debut LP, Songs About V. It is slated to be released on August 10, 2018 everywhere – stay tuned for more updates.
+In 2018, she made a guest appearance on Substantial’s first instrumental album, The Garden (“Beyond The Stage” featuring Uyama Hiroto), and she will finally release her long-anticipated debut LP, Songs About V. It is slated to be released in the fall of 2018 everywhere – stay tuned for more updates.